-Our paper contributes to the literature by providing evidence on a direct channel, investment behavior, through which TLR manifests its governance role.
-In this, we complement a recent paper by Francis and Martin (2010) who examine the link between firm-level conservatism and future project selection by exploiting acquisition announcements.
-In contrast, we examine relations between country-level TLR and general capital expenditures, and further, we explicitly allow for TLR to have an asymmetric impact on investment behavior that depends on whether a firm is facing a decrease or an increase in investment opportunities.
+Our paper contributes to the literature by providing evidence on a direct channel, investment behavior, through which TLR manifests a governance role.
+In this, we complement a recent paper by Francis and Martin (2010) who examine the link between firm-level conservatism and project selection by exploiting acquisition announcements.
+In contrast to their study, we examine relations between country-level TLR and general capital expenditures, and further, we explicitly allow TLR to have an asymmetric impact on investment behavior that depends on the investment environment.
 Our analysis complements the growing literature on the role of conservatism in facilitating efficient debt contracting, including Beatty et al. (2008), Zhang (2008), and Wittenberg-Moerman (2008).
 We also complement the largely indirect evidence on TLR's monitoring and governance benefits for shareholders, including Ahmed and Duellman (2007), LaFond and Watts (2008) and LaFond and Roychowdhury (2008).